rikuyaosawa/Cybersecurity/TryHackMe/Common-Attacks.md

 ### Password Managers and Generating Strong Passwords

 At the most basic level, **password managers** provide a safe space to store your passwords.
 They store passwords in "vaults": encrypted storage either locally on your own device, or as an online service (which also usually allows you to access your passwords from any device).
 These vaults are accessed using a master password — the only password you need to remember — or (more commonly in recent years) biometric data such as a fingerprint.

+## Public Network Safety

+Public WiFi, whilst incredibly handy, also gives an attacker ideal opportunities to attack other users' devices or simply intercept and record traffic to steal sensitive information.
+This latter technique can be as simple as exploiting the fact that most people expect to see public networks available.
+The attacker can quickly set up a network of their own and monitor the traffic of everyone who connects; this is referred to as a "man-in-the-middle" attack and is very easy to carry out.

+The ideal solution to this problem is simply not connecting to untrusted networks.
+Beneficial though public wireless connections are, it will always be safer to use a mobile hotspot or private network.
+Unfortunately, the ideal solution is not always feasible; when this is the case, we must rely on other methods of staying safe.

+**Virtual Private Networks (VPNs)** encrypt all traffic leaving and re-entering your machine, rendering any interception techniques useless as the intercepted data will simply look like gibberish.

+### Website Connection Security

+The encrypted connection used to create **HTTPS (Hyper Text Transfer Protocol Secure)** is referred to as **TLS (Transport Layer Security)**, and in most browsers is represented by a padlock to the left of the search bar, which indicates that the connection is secure.

+> [!WARNING]
+>
+> If you are accessing a website without the padlock symbol, **never** enter any credentials or sensitive information — especially if you are using an untrusted network.

+## Backups

+**Backups** are arguably the single most important defensive measure you can take to protect your data.
+No matter what happens, if you have taken appropriate steps to back your information up, you will always be able to recover almost regardless of the severity of the damage.

+The **3-2-1 backup rule** is a widely recommended strategy for ensuring data safety and disaster recovery.
+Here's what it means:

+**3 Copies of Your Data:**

+- Keep **three total copies** of your data.
+This includes the original data and **two backups**.

+**2 Different Storage Media:**

+- Store the copies on **at least two different types of storage media**.
+For example, one copy on your computer’s hard drive and another on an external hard drive or a Network Attached Storage (NAS) device.

+**1 Copy Offsite:**

+- Keep **one backup copy offsite**.
+This could be in the cloud or at a physical location different from where the primary data is stored to protect against local disasters (e.g., fire, theft, flood).

+#### Why It Matters

+- **Redundancy:** Having multiple copies reduces the risk of total data loss.
+- **Diverse Media:** Using different storage types protects against specific hardware failures.
+- **Offsite Protection:** Ensures data safety from physical threats like natural disasters.

+## Updates and Patches

+Updates are an essential part of the software development lifecycle; they allow developers to add new features, fix bugs and otherwise simply alter aspects of the product.
+When vulnerabilities are discovered in software, the developers usually release special updates called patches that contain a fix for the vulnerability or otherwise "patch" the security issue.

+For this reason, it is imperative that you update software whenever possible — especially for things like operating systems (e.g. Windows or macOS) where vulnerabilities can be particularly dangerous.

+### Antivirus Updates

+Most antivirus software packages receive very frequent updates; this is because they largely work using a local database of known exploit signatures, which must be kept up-to-date.

+In other words: when new malware is discovered, it gets sent around antivirus vendors who generate a "signature" that identifies this particular piece of malicious software.
+These signatures are then distributed to every device on the planet that uses the antivirus software, ensuring that your installed antivirus solution is kept up-to-date on all the latest (known) malware.

+If antivirus software is not allowed to update it will still be able to catch some malware through other methods.
+However, the local signature database will quickly become outdated, resulting in malicious software potentially falling through the gaps.
+In short: if the antivirus wants to update, let it!